-An MFA class exploring the impacts of proliferating access to our personal data by taking each others data trails as raw material for observation, analysis and speculation.
+A class / workshop that explores the impacts of increasing access to our personal data by taking the participants' own data trails as raw material for observation, analysis and speculation.

 Digital devices – and the networks they run on – have taken over our everyday lives.
 And while they help to navigate and interact with the city, they also generate increasingly revealing data trails and behavioral traces wherever we go.